Quol04/python-week-seven/README.md

 ## Task 1: Load and Explore the Dataset
 *Choose a dataset in CSV format (for example, you can use datasets like the Iris dataset, a sales dataset, or any dataset of your choice)*.

+a.
 Load the dataset using pandas

+b.
 Display the first few rows of the dataset using .head() to inspect the data.

+c.
 Explore the structure of the dataset by checking the data types and any missing values.

+d.
 Clean the dataset by either filling or dropping any missing values.

 ---